You want to be a social media influencer?

 This doesn’t include other advertising related hashtags like #sponsor, #spon and #sp or indeed posts that don’t disclose they are an ad (which is illegal in some countries).

-Despite its massive popularity with millennials and the influencer marketing, Instagram is becoming a treacherous platform.
-Buying fake likes, followers and engagement has never been easier and a lot of users are faking their own influence.
+Despite its massive popularity with millennials and the influencer marketing industry, Instagram is becoming a treacherous platform.
+Buying fake likes, followers and engagement to manipulate the Instagram algorithm has never been easier and a lot of users are faking their own influence.